 Calculation of some forms of integrals involve special functions such as $ E $ and $ F $ which are elliptic integrals or $ I_0, I_n, J_0, J_n, K_0, K_n $ which are Bessel functions.

-dCode retains ownership of the online 'Definite Integral' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'Definite Integral' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'Definite Integral' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'Definite Integral' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "Definite Integral" source code.
+Except explicit open source licence (indicated Creative Commons / free), the "Definite Integral" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Definite Integral" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Definite Integral" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!